Generate a String of having N*N distinct non-palindromic Substrings

 The count of non-palindromic substrings is 16.

-It can be observed that, if the first N characters of a string are same, followed by N identical characters different than the first N characters, then the count of distinct non-palindromic substrings will be N2.
+It can be observed that, if the first N characters of a string are the same, followed by N identical characters different from the first N characters, then the count of distinct non-palindromic substrings will be N2.

 N = 3

 The string can be split into two substrings of N characters each: “aaa” and “bbb”

 The first character ‘a’ from the first substring forms N distinct non-palindromic substrings “ab”, “abb”, “abbb” with the second substring.

 Similarly, first two characters “aa” forms N distinct non-palindromic substrings “aab”, “aabb”, “aabbb”.

 Similarly, remaining N – 2 characters of the first substring each form N distinct non-palindromic substrings as well.

 Therefore, the total number of distinct non-palindromic substrings is equal to N2.